Space Mission Analysis and Design (SMAD): Orbit Design with ModelCenter (Part 1 of 3)

 4. Click Insert....

-5. Select all of the volcanoes in the Available Objects list by selecting Ctrl and clicking on the individual Place () objects when the Properties Browser opens.
+5. Multi-select all of the volcanoes in the Available Objects list by selecting the Ctrl key and clicking on the individual Place () objects when the Properties Browser opens.

 6. Click Move () to move all of the volcanoes to the Assigned Objects list.

-7. Click OK to save your changes and to close the Properties Browser.
+7. Click OK to confirm your selections and to close the Properties Browser.

 8. Rename Constellation1 () Volcanoes.